 Fecal examination (Baermann technique): A fecal sample is suspended in water in the bowl of the glass for several hours, which gives lungworm larvae the opportunity to migrage out of the feces and into the water.
-This may require several tests as eggs and larvae are not always present in the feces.
+This may require several tests as larvae are not always present in the feces.

 X-rays: To determine if the coughing is caused for other reasons as well as to assess the condition of the lungs.